Lewis Lochée: Life in England

 In the words of the Oxford Dictionary of National Biography entry on Lochée, “It is unknown when or why he moved to England, though he was living in Camberwell, Surrey, in 1767.
 He was possibly a political exile from Austrian rule and certainly a protestant.“ On 26 August 1767, Lochée married Elizabeth Dubourg at St James's, Westminster.

 Lochée owned and occupied property in Chelsea from 1770 until his death, establishing there by 1773 what he called the Royal Military Academy, for the training of infantry and cavalry officers, of which he was Master.
 There, the sons of gentlemen were taught History, Geography, Tactics, Fortification, Mathematics, Map Reading, Military Sketching, and languages.
 This was after the foundation in 1741 of the Woolwich Military Academy, which was for training artillery and engineer officers, but long before the establishment in 1801 of the Royal Military College.
 At a time when most British army officers were trained privately, if at all, Lochée‘s academy taught its students "the Modern Languages and all the Military Sciences."

 In 1776 Lochée bought Hollywood Grove, a large brick house at Little Chelsea to the west of Hollywood Road, which had been owned by Henry Middleton, a planter in South Carolina and a landowner in Barbados, the father of Arthur Middleton, one of the signatories of the United States Declaration of Independence, also in 1776.
 There Lochée continued his academy, and over several years wrote and published books on military education.

-On 16 October 1784, from Lochée’s property in Chelsea, there was a pioneering ascent by two balloonists, Jean-Pierre Blanchard and John Sheldon.Simon de Mare, Little Chelsea, Then & Now (2013), p.
-2.
+On 16 October 1784, from Lochée’s property in Chelsea, there was a pioneering ascent by two balloonists, Jean-Pierre Blanchard and John Sheldon.

 Lochée’s notable students included General John Whitelocke (1757–1833).

 On 1 March 1790, in The Times, Lochée announced that he had retired and closed his military academy in Chelsea and was selling various effects, including carriages and library bookcases.